 Table 1: Significant gold assays >50ppb from recently completed aircore drilling at the Yamarna Project.
 All intersections are quoted as downhole widths.
-Assays are from the first 71 holes (total of 4,654m) of a 95 hole programme (total of 5,859m)
+Assays are from the remaining 24 holes (total 1,205m) of a 95 hole programme (total of 5,859m).
+The first 71 holes were previously announced to the market on 25 May 20161.